LevinShao/Game/Portfolio.md

 - The game must be compatible with Windows, macOS, and Linux
 - The user interface and controls will adapt for keyboard/mouse setups on PC
 - The game will be optimized for different screen resolutions and aspect ratios, maintaining visual clarity and functionality on both standard and widescreen displays
+### **Consideration of Social and Ethical Issues**
+#### **Definitions:**
+**Equity:** Equity refers to the practice of ensuring fairness by providing everyone with the resources or opportunities they need to succeed, accounting for individual differences and circumstances.
+In games, equity means designing experiences that are inclusive of different skill levels and abilities.

+**Accessibility:** Accessibility refers to the design of products, devices, or environments so that they are usable by people with a wide range of abilities.
+In the context of games, accessibility involves making the game playable for users with disabilities, such as by including adjustable settings for vision, hearing, and mobility challenges.
+#### **Accessibility:**
+The game should be usable by players of all abilities.
+To accommodate users with disabilities, the game should have subtitles for all audio content and sound effects, colorblind modes for players with visual impairments, and remappable controls to allow players to choose the best control scheme for their physical abilities.
+An easy mode that simplifies the gameplay or provides hints to assist users who find the game too difficult could also be added.
+#### **Privacy and Data Protection:**
+If the game collects any personal information, such as high scores or user settings, it is crucial that this data is stored securely and only with the player's consent.
+We must ensure that all saved data (including progress and scores) is stored locally on the player's device or through encrypted cloud services if applicable.
+No unnecessary personal data should be collected, and clear privacy policies should be communicated to the player.
+#### **Fairness and Representation:**
+The game should avoid bias or stereotypes by ensuring that its characters, enemies, and story elements are diverse and respectful of different genders, races, and cultures.
+The game's design should avoid harmful or one-dimensional portrayals of people or groups.
+Offering a range of playable characters with diverse backgrounds and ensuring that all in-game scenarios reflect inclusivity and fairness will prevent unintentional bias.
+#### **Mental and Emotional Well-Being:**
+To promote positive player experiences, the game should balance challenge with reward and offer difficulty settings to ensure that players do not feel excessively frustrated.
+Avoiding excessive violence or disturbing content will also ensure that the game does not negatively affect the mental or emotional well-being of its players.
+#### **Cultural Sensitivities:**
+The game should avoid using any symbols, themes, or language that could be deemed inappropriate or offensive in various cultural contexts.
+This includes avoiding religious or political symbols, insensitive depictions of historical events, and ensuring that the game is free from any culturally specific content that might alienate or harm players from different backgrounds.